 - Don't stress about folding galette crust around the strawberries in some sort of perfect way.
 The crust is supposed to look rustic.
 Fold it with pleats, make it flat sided, make it rounded—as long as it is holding the strawberries and their juices without cracks, you are good to go.

 - Do not be tempted to stuff this galette with too many strawberries.
 Believe me, I tried.
 The dough to fruit ratio is perfect in this recipe.
-If you try to add more fruit, the crust will not be able to hold the juices.
+If you try to add more fruit, the crust will not be able to hold the juices, trust me, I tested it!

-- Yes, we are baking this strawberry galette at 400 degrees F, a hotter temperature than you might expect.
+- Baking at a higher temperature seals the crust: Yes, we are baking this strawberry galette at 400 degrees F, a hotter temperature than you might expect.
 This helps to seal the crust quickly so it keeps its shape and stays crispy.

 Make ahead, storage and leftovers